EENI Global Business School

 In East Africa there are several Regional Economic Communities and Agreements:

-2. Kenya, Uganda, Tanzania, Rwanda, and Burundi are members of the EAC.
-South Sudan has requested the access;
+2. Kenya, Uganda, Tanzania, Rwanda, and Burundi are members of the East African Community (EAC).
+South Sudan has requested the access

-3. Burundi, the Comoros, Djibouti, Egypt, Eritrea, Ethiopia, Kenya, Madagascar, Malawi, Mauritius, Rwanda, the Seychelles, Sudan, South Sudan, Tanzania, and Uganda are members of the COMESA;
+3. Burundi, the Comoros, Djibouti, Egypt, Eritrea, Ethiopia, Kenya, Madagascar, Malawi, Mauritius, Rwanda, the Seychelles, Sudan, South Sudan, Tanzania, and Uganda are members of the Common Market for Eastern and Southern Africa (COMESA)

-4. Malawi, Madagascar, Mauritius, Mozambique, the Seychelles, and Tanzania are part of the SADC;
+4. Malawi, Madagascar, Mauritius, Mozambique, the Seychelles, and Tanzania are part of the Southern African Development Community (SADC)

-5. All the East African Countries are members of the COMESA, SADC, and COMESA-EAC-SADC Tripartite Agreement;
+5. All the East African Countries are members of the COMESA, SADC, and COMESA-EAC-SADC Agreement

-8. Kenya, South Sudan, Sudan, Tanzania, and Uganda are members of the International Conference on the Great Lakes Region;
+8. Kenya, South Sudan, Sudan, Tanzania, and Uganda are members of the Conference on the Great Lakes

-10. The Comoros, Kenya, Madagascar, Mauritius, Mozambique, the Seychelles, and Tanzania are members of the IORA;
+10. The Comoros, Kenya, Madagascar, Mauritius, Mozambique, the Seychelles, and Tanzania are members of the Indian-Ocean Rim Association

 Tripartite member countries